alanshaw/markdown-pdf/README.md

 Type: `Function`
 Default value: `function () { return through() }`

-A function that returns a [through stream](https://npmjs.org/package/through) that transforms the HTML before it is converted to markdown.
+A function that returns a [through stream](https://npmjs.org/package/through) that transforms the HTML before it is converted to html.

 API
 ---